Simbioz/sequencer.js/README.md

 var blockUntilLaterHandle = new Handle();
 sequencer.doWaitForHandle(blockUntilLaterHandle);

-// This will wait for the promise to be fulfilled (requires a promise polyfill such as es6-promise)
+// Wait for the promise to be fulfilled (optional es6-promise-extension)
 // You can optionally obtain the promise's value or rejection reason var url = "https://cors-test.appspot.com/test";
 sequencer.doWaitForPromise(fetch(url), function (response) {